quartiq/miniconf/miniconf/README.md

 ## Limitations

 * The derive macros only support enums with unit variants, newtype variants, and skipped variants.
 Enums with named fields or multi-field tuple variants need to stay leaves or use a manual implementation.
-* Flattening is only supported in non-ambiguous cases.
+* Flattening is only supported in structurally non-ambiguous cases (single child).
 * Runtime absence is part of the model. `Option` branches and inactive enum variants can make otherwise valid paths return `Absent`.
 * `&str` key input is always slash-separated.
 Other path syntaxes use explicit iterators such as [`PathIter`] or [`JsonPathIter`].
 * Schema semantics and metadata are optional reflection data.
 Consumers should not assume they are retained unless the corresponding features are enabled.